-The Kilburn White Horse has to be one of the most famous sites in the North York Moors and I always used to love spotting it as a child.
-It’s actually much bigger than you think (314 feet wide and 228 ft high) and was originally marked out in 1857 by the Kilburn village school master and his pupils.
+The Kilburn White Horse has to be one of the most famous sites in the North York Moors.
+It’s actually much bigger than you think (314 feet wide and 228 ft high) and was originally marked out in 1857 by the Kilburn village schoolmaster and his pupils.

-You can follow a 3-mile circular walk from nearby Sutton Bank National Park Centre which will take you around 2 hours.
+You can follow a 3-mile circular walk from nearby Sutton Bank National Park Centre which will take you around two hours.

-You can take a very scenic circular walk from the market town Pickering to nearby Newbridge Woods which includes Pickering Castle and the chance to spot an NYMR steam train.
-Newbridge Woods includes a number of walking trails and a family picnic area so lots for families to explore.
+You can take the very scenic circular walk from the market town Pickering to nearby Newbridge Woods which includes Pickering Castle and the chance to spot an NYMR steam train.
+Newbridge Woods includes a number of walking trails and a family picnic area so there's lots for families to explore.